LeivoSepp/Shelly-Memory-Optimization/README.md

 ```

 ## Better Practice
 Short names, max 4 chars.
-Any name longer than 4 char consumes constantly more memory. :thumbsup:
+Any name longer than 4 chars consistently consumes more memory. :+1:

-Accessing to any parameter doesnt change the memory usage, as everything is already there.
+Accessing any parameter doesn't change memory usage, as everything is already loaded.

 ```js
 // Define data as JSON